-As part of our acquisition of technology assets from entities such as 3M Company and Amgen, we have acquired access to ResiquimodTM (a TLR 7/8 agonist) and Flt3L, which may improve the immunogenicity of our vaccines.
+As part of our acquisition of technology assets from entities such as Amgen, we have acquired access to Flt3L, which may improve the immunogenicity of our vaccines.
 If we are able to integrate these licensed assets with our vaccine technologies, we believe these assets will give our vaccines a competitive advantage.
 However, if we are unable to successfully integrate licensed assets, or other technologies which we have acquired or may acquire in the future, with our existing technologies and potential products currently under development, we may be unable to realize any benefit from our acquisition of these assets, or other technologies which we have acquired or may acquire in the future and may face the loss of our investment of financial resources and time in the integration process.